Guppy16/sharedSpotifyPlaylist/README.md

 - Removie sign in button
 - Change time mins in playlist data
 - Keep record of data of playlists in the past to view past weeks
+- Delete songs that got less than 10

 ### Notes for Development
 - After modifications, git commit your changes & git push heroku master